 “I did,” came the reply.
 “I gave her the choice of the little one or none at all.
 And she took the little one.”

 There is a lot of selfishness even in the smallest of us.
 Size has little to do with whether or not we are self-centered or God-centered.
 It is easy to keep rather than to share, to get rather than to give, to hoard rather than to help, to protect rather than to promote.

 Paul reminds us that “Each of you should look not only to your own interests, but also to the interests of others.”

 Prayer: Help me, Heavenly Father, to realize that the needs of others are an opportunity for me to give to them as You have given to me.
 May I be sensitive to others who are without the necessities of life, and share with them out of the abundance You have given me–especially Your salvation.
 In Your Name, Amen.

-Scripture for Today: Philippians 2:1-8 not looking to your own interests but each of you to the interests of the others.
+Scripture: Philippians 2:1-8 Do nothing out of selfish ambition or vain conceit.
+Rather, in humility value others above yourselves, not looking to your own interests but each of you to the interests of the others…